 But new ways of working and imposed change bring with them the inevitable fear, uncertainty, and doubt (FUD), coupled with frustration and worry.
 On top of the existing frustration and stress caused by the current state of affairs above.

 You might state that: “All in all, employee experience is at a precarious place.
 We need to collaborate to solve this.”

 However, we’ve now suddenly ripped the organization apart and are having people work at home, alone with their doubts and fears, and expecting them to quickly adopt and adapt and start collaborating like they should have already been doing.
-Only now “blind” as it were.
+Only now “blind” as it were with little help for remote communication.
 Gone are the coffee machine meetings, the informal meetups and get-togethers, and the socialization and blowing-off of steam with colleagues.
 Gone are the moments of just popping in with a question to your manager or colleagues.We’ve suddenly ripped orgs apart, having people work at home, alone with their doubts and fears, & expecting them to quickly adopt & adapt & start collaborating like they should have already been doing – @GamingPaul #COVID19 Click To Tweet

 Empathy is the new experience

 Empathy is needed to understand the experiences that employees are currently dealing with.
 But we in IT usually don’t do empathy very well.
 Where can we install the empathy “fix” in our managers and teams?

 Our response is sometimes – if empathy doesn’t work, just shout louder!
 Empathy is a new foreign language.